CooksRecipes Logo

 Makes 4 servings.

-Cook's Note: Also called Habanero peppers, it is one of the hottest chili peppers in existence.
-The Scotch Bonnet/Habanero is rated at 100,000 to 300,000 Scoville Units (degree of hotness), whereas the Jalapeno pepper is rated at 2,500 to 5,000 Scoville Units.
+Note: Also called Habanero peppers, it is one of the hottest chili peppers in existence.
+The Scotch Bonnet/Habanero is rated at 100,000 to 300,000 Scoville Units (degree of hotness), whereas the Jalapeño pepper is rated at 2,500 to 5,000 Scoville Units.
 Observe extreme caution when preparing these peppers.
-We advise you to wear rubber gloves during their preparation and to thoroughly wash your hands, cutting board and utensils thoroughly after preparation...and above all please remember NOT to rub your eyes or any other sensitive areas when working with these peppers!
+We advise you to wear rubber gloves during their preparation and to thoroughly wash your hands, cutting board and utensils thoroughly after preparation—and above all please remember NOT to rub your eyes or any other sensitive areas when working with these peppers!